primesoft-group/oneconnexx-docs/_pages/webclient/en/log.md

 ![X]({{ site.baseUrl }}/assets/content-images/webclient/de/contextmenu.png "Kontextmenu")

-With the “Filter by instance” command, the filter is automatically adjusted so that only log entries from the selected instance are displayed in a range of +/- 1 minute from the selected log entry.
+With the "Filter by instance" command, the filter is automatically adjusted so that only log entries from the selected instance are displayed in a range of +/- 1 minute from the selected log entry.